 Read the full tab here.

-Not to mention, when you join Tony’s Acoustic Challenge, you’ll have access to tons of lessons, close to endless guitar exercises for beginners and pros, and the ability to grow as an acoustic guitar player.
+When you join, you’ll have access to tons of lessons, close to endless guitar exercises for beginners and pros, and the ability to grow as an acoustic guitar player.